Nevada Insurance Enrollment logo - Nevada State outline divided into four colors of dark blue, light blue, orange and yellow

 How to Find Out If Your MRI Is Covered

 The best way to determine whether your MRI is covered is to call the number on the back of your insurance card under “member services” to discuss your portion of payment that may be necessary.
-It is important to remember that your health insurance company will usually tell you how much your co-pay will be, your deductible, and/or co-insurance.
+It is important to remember that your health insurance company will usually tell you how much your co-pay, deductible, and/or co-insurance would be.
 They most likely will not be able to discuss the contracted rate before the procedure.
 Your member services department can give you an idea as to how much you’ll pay so you can plan accordingly.

 What To Do If Your MRI Is Not Covered